Setting Effective Property Investment Goals: How To Achieve Success in 2025

 Ask yourself: Am I highly likely to achieve this goal?

-Unless you already have several hundred thousand pounds a goal such as ‘I want to make a million’ from property is not an achievable goal right now.
-But as you progress through your journey it may become achievable.
+Unless you already have several hundred thousand pounds, a goal such as ‘I want to make a million’ from property, is unlikely to be an achievable goal, in say, 3 months.
+But as you progress through your journey it may become achievable over an extended time.

 Relevant